zhaotianjing/JWASr/README.md

 ```

 ### For developers
-After updating the code locally, please run `devtools::document()` in the package folder.
+If you change any function in subfolder "R", please run `devtools::document()` in R to update the package. (under path of JWASr).